lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab5-Fundamentals-NoEmojii.md

 ## **Task 5.3:** <small>Wireshark Debugging</small>

 You have been asked to obtain information about active peers in the network from a Wireshark capture.
+Start practicing using the advanced **Wireshark Display-Filters** to quickly analyze and extract valuable information about network traffic.

 ![London DC](JPG/London%20DC%204.png)